kubecost/docs/install-and-configure/install/kubecostv2.md

 ## (Enterprise) Federated ETL users

-As a FederatedETL user, there should be minimal changes.
-Crucially, Kubecost 2.0 deprecates the Federator and instead introduces the Aggregator.
-When upgrading to Kubecost 2.0, ensure you've disabled the following components via the *values.yaml* file:
+As a FederatedETL user, the following changes to your *values.yaml* will need to be made to primary clusters:

 ```yaml
 federatedETL: